Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Introduction

-Suppose the latent variables are $\rvA$ and $\rvB$, such that $\rvA$ causes $\rvB$~($\rvA\rightarrow \rvB$) during observations.
-An attribute-specific representation $\rvFA$ corresponding to $\rvA$ learned by a model from observational training data alone may contain information about its child node $\rvB$ due to the association between $\rvA$ and $\rvB$.
-For instance, consider a computer-aided diagnosis system that inputs a chest X-ray image and outputs representations corresponding to air sac inflammation~($A$) to predict pneumonia and fluid accumulation around lungs~($B$) to check for pleural effusion.
+Consider a causal graph with latent variables $\rvA$ and $\rvB$.
+During observation, $\rvA$ causes $\rvB$~($\rvA\rightarrow \rvB$).
+An attribute-specific representation of $\rvA$, denoted by $\rvFA$, learned from only observational data, may contain information about its child node $\rvB$ due to the association between $\rvA$ and $\rvB$, although this association may be broken during interventions on $\rvB$. \textbf{Example}: Consider a computer-aided diagnosis system that inputs a chest X-ray image and outputs representations corresponding to $\rvA=$~``air sac inflammation'' to predict pneumonia and $\rvB=$~``fluid accumulation around lungs'' to check for pleural effusion.
+These representations will be used by their corresponding diagnosis-specific predictors.
 This design makes the system modular and interpretable.
-These representations will be used by separate predictors for the corresponding diagnosis.
-Pneumonia can lead to excess fluid accumulation, although similar fluid accumulation can occur due to factors unrelated to pneumonia.
-It is possible for the representation corresponding for predicting pneumonia to incorporate information about excess fluid accumulation to aid pneumonia diagnosis.
-To avoid such catastrophic decision-making, these representations must be designed explicitly to include only the information corresponding to its diagnostic purpose.
-In other words, these models must be made robust against \emph{interventional distribution shifts}.
+Here, pneumonia is one of the many unrelated causes of excess fluid accumulation. \textit{E.g.}, excess fluid accumulation can happen as a side effect of some medication~(intervention) unrelated to pneumonia.
+The representation, $\rvFA$, used to predict pneumonia may incorporate information about fluid accumulation~($\rvB$) to aid pneumonia diagnosis, although excess fluid accumulation does not guarantee pneumonia.
+To avoid misdiagnosis, these representations must include only the information necessary for their diagnostic purpose, and must be robust against distribution shifts due to any interventions on causally downstream variables.